 "D.W.
 Goes to Washington".
 Arthur's family decides they want to go to DC.
 D.W. complains that she'd rather go to "Pony Land", and boy, does she bring it up!
 She complains all week before they go to DC, barely accepting the trip.
 Along the way, she annoys the family by talking about ponies at every opportunity.
 When they're finally in DC, D.W. complains about EVERY LANDMARK.
 Finally, she decides to escape, causing the family to panic and get help from the secret services.
 D.W. is found by the president, who LOVES her, and goes on to make Arthur's life miserable.
 Karma Houdini may as well be renamed "The D.W."!

-Dad tells a secret service agent to look for a girl named D.W.
+Dad tells a Secret Service agent to look for a girl named D.W.
 The agent asks, "D.W.?
 You didn't give her a proper name?
 Only initials?"
 Dad just stammers while Mom rolls her eyes.
 Newsflash, Mr. Read: HER NAME IS DORA WINIFRED.
+How does a parent who knew their child SINCE BIRTH not know their full name?
+When you say someone's name is D.W., are you talking about Dora Winifred, Darrell Waltrip, or someone else with those initials?

 The book version of the episode has a much more satisfying ending.
 Doesn't make the episode any less of a Wallbanger, though.